 What do you like to do outside the office?

-I really enjoy watching movies; some favorites I’ve watched recently are: Uncut Gems, The Battle of Algiers, and Dr. Strangelove.
+I really enjoy watching movies.
 I am a big Alabama football fan, and I also support Chelsea Football Club in the English Premier League.
-I also enjoy going to farmers markets and cooking.
+I also enjoy going to farmer’s markets and cooking.